d-bl/MAE-gf/docs/bias.md

 ## Stretched

 The pictures below show three different units.
 The units are placed like the white tiles on a checker board.
-Example 1 is a bias ground, stretched vertically, as found in the Whiting index F4.
+Example 1 is a bias ground, stretched vertically, as found in <a href="/gw-lace-to-gf/" target="_blank">mrs Whiting's index</a> F4.
 Experimenting with stitches, I created the units in shown in example 2 and 3.
 Example 2 is equivalent to the little snowflake.
 Example 3 proved to be a real surprise!
 These grounds also look nice when made on a hexagonal raster, connecting the units with a short plait.

 {% include captionfig.html
     lnk="/GroundForge/stitches?patchWidth=12&patchHeight=20&a1=ctctctc&b1=tct&c1=ctctctc&b2=ctc&a3=ctc&c3=ctc&d4=ctc&tile=B8D-,-4--,B-C-,---5&footsideStitch=ctctt&tileStitch=ctc&headsideStitch=ctctt&shiftColsSW=-2&shiftRowsSW=4&shiftColsSE=2&shiftRowsSE=4"